-On July 16, 2020, Tilton School ("Tilton") was notified by Blackbaud of a ransomware attack on Blackbaud's network that the company discovered in May of 2020.
-Blackbaud subsequently reported that the attack took place between February 7, 2020 to May 20, 2020.
+On July 16, 2020, Stuart Country Day School of the Sacred Heart ("Stuart School") was notified by Blackbaud of a ransomware attack on Blackbaud's network that the company discovered in May of 2020.
 Blackbaud is a cloud-based software company that provides services to thousands of schools, hospitals, and other non-profits.
 Blackbaud reported that it conducted an investigation, determined that backup files containing information from some of its clients had been taken from its network, and an attempt was made to encrypt files to convince Blackbaud to pay a ransom.
 Blackbaud paid a ransom and obtained confirmation that the stolen files had been destroyed.
 Blackbaud also reported that it has been working with law enforcement.

-Upon learning of the incident from Blackbaud, Tilton conducted its own investigation of the Blackbaud services used by Tilton and the information provided by Blackbaud to determine what information was involved in the incident.
-On September 30, 2020, Tilton determined that the backup files potentially contained personal information.
-Tilton subsequently identified information pertaining to eight Maine residents, including the residents' name and financial account number.
+Upon learning of the incident from Blackbaud, Stuart School conducted its own investigation of the Blackbaud services used by Stuart School and the information provided by Blackbaud to determine what information was involved in the incident.
+On September 9, 2020, Stuart determined that the backup files contained certain information pertaining to one Maine resident including the resident's name and financial account number.

-Beginning today, October 15, 2020, Tilton is providing written notice to the Maine residents by mailing letters via United States Postal Service First-Class mail.1 A sample copy of the notification letter is enclosed.
-Tilton is recommending that the individuals remain vigilant to the possibility of fraud by reviewing their account statements for unauthorized activity.
-Tilton has also established a dedicated phone number where the individuals may obtain more information regarding the incident.
+Beginning today, November 4, 2020, Stuart School is providing written notice to the Maine resident by mailing a letter via United States Postal Service First-Class mail.1 A sample copy of the notification letter is enclosed.
+Stuart School is recommending that the individual remain vigilant to the possibility of fraud by reviewing their account statements for unauthorized activity.
+Stuart School has also established a dedicated phone number where the individual may obtain more information regarding the incident.

-Blackbaud has informed Tilton that they identified and fixed the vulnerability associated with this incident, implemented several changes that will better protect data and are undertaking additional efforts to improve the security of its environment through enhancements to access management, network segmentation, and deployment of additional endpoint and network-based platforms.
+Blackbaud has informed Stuart School that they identified and fixed the vulnerability associated with this incident, implemented several changes that will better protect data and are undertaking additional efforts to improve the security of its environment through enhancements to access management, network segmentation, and deployment of additional endpoint and network-based platforms.

-1 This report does not waive Tilton's objection that Maine lacks personal jurisdiction over it related to any claims that may arise from this incident.
+1 This report does not waive Stuart School's objection that Maine lacks personal jurisdiction over it related to any claims that may arise from this incident.